lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-02-02-Formalising_Set_theory.md

 2030 isn't far off, so this was a little ambitious (and we didn't get [HAL 9000](https://youtu.be/Wy4EfdnMZ5g) in 2001 either.)
 However, in the expression "arrange to stick around", Quaife is referring to life extension technologies (a.k.a. putting the body in the freezer), so possibly we can add a couple of centuries to the deadline.
-With a complete proof procedure, a proof will definitely be found if one exists, but the time and space required could make it utterly infeasible, and Gödel incompleteness could also spoil the party.
+With a complete proof procedure, a proof will definitely be found if one exists, but the time and space required could make it utterly infeasible.
+The freezer will thaw first.
+Gödel incompleteness could also spoil the party.

 Quaife did achieve significant results however.
 He produced the first usable formalisation of axiomatic set theory in an automatic theorem prover.
 He used [Otter](https://www.cs.unm.edu/~mccune/otter/), the leading resolution theorem prover of that era.